larsoid/larsoid.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Theory and practice
-tagline: Supporting tagline
+tagline: In theory there is no difference between theory and practice.
+In practice there is.
 ---
 {% include JB/setup %}